Athallah1234/File-Downloader/README.md

 5. View download progress in the console and log window.
 6. Optionally, click the "Open Log" button to view a detailed download log.

+## Frequently Asked Questions (FAQs)

+For answers to common questions about the File Downloader App, please refer to our [FAQs](FAQs.md).

 ## Contributors
 [Athallah1234](https://github.com/Athallah1234)
 [Other Contributor]()